poult-lab/daily-word/english_words_ learning.md

 [adj] The reasons for the decision should be made explicit.

 "said, done or shown in an open or direct way, so that you have no doubt about what is happening"

+09.explicit content

+[phrase] 'Squid Game' actor Park Sung-hoon tearfully apologizes for posting explicit content.

+"The phrase "explicit content" is written as **a warning that media (pictures, films or music) contains adult content**.
+This is often sexual or pornographic.
+It may be bad language.
+The explicit content warning is for parents who want to sensor what their children see."